Get Your FREE Weekly Meal Planner Here

 What I want to do in the coming weeks is help us get organized and make the most out of our money and save on our grocery bill and grocery purchases.

-I want to dive into all of the different ways that don’t require a printer and don’t require you buy a newspaper, but, will still allow you to get deep discounts and never pay over a sale price when you do your grocery shopping.
+I want to dive into all of the different ways that don’t require a printer and don’t require you buy a newspaper, but will still allow you to get deep discounts and never pay over a sale price when you do your grocery shopping.

-Stacking is going to be a big deal, and a good idea.
+Stacking is going to be a big deal and a good idea.
 That’s where you use rebates (from apps) on top of sales and digital, newspaper, or printable coupons all together to get the better deal.

 A lot of different stores have digital daily grocery coupons that you can download on your phone if you sign up for their loyalty program.

-Again for me, they’re not as good as newspaper coupons because with digital free coupons for groceries you can usually only use them one time, you can’t even get two like you can when you print them.
+Again, for me, they’re not as good as newspaper coupons because with digital free coupons for groceries, you can usually only use them one time; you can’t even get two like you can when you print them.

-But, that’s just my personal preference on how to save on my grocery budget.
+But that’s just my personal preference on how to save on my grocery budget.

-A lot of people would prefer using printable retail coupons over newspaper coupons, to save on their everyday products like paper towels so, it’s just up to you and what you prefer to use to save on household and food costs.
+A lot of people would prefer using printable retail coupons over newspaper coupons to save on their everyday products like paper towels, so it’s just up to you and what you prefer to use to save on household and food costs.

 You Might Also Like: What Is Coupon Stacking?
 We Have the Answers